-- According to the Chartered Institute of Personnel and Development (CIPD), the Gender Pay Gap in Ireland is estimated at an average of 14%.
-Eurosat estimated that women's gross hourly earnings are on average 13.0 % below those of men in the EU. - UCD's 2022 GPG is 7.71% Mean and 7.66% Median this calculation includes all UCD employees and hourly paid workers.
-Excluding hourly paid workers, the Mean is 10.77 % Mean and Median is 10.14%. - UCD's GPG continues to decrease since 2018.
+- According to PwC Ireland, Irish organisations which published gender pay gap reports in December 2022 have mean gender pay gap of 12.6%.
+Eurostat estimated that women's gross hourly earnings are on average 13.0 % (for 2020) below those of men in the EU. - UCD's 2023 GPG is 9.36% Mean and 7.32% Median this calculation includes all UCD employees.
+Including hourly paid workers, the Mean is 12.45 % Mean and Median is 6.02%. - UCD's GPG continues to decrease since 2018.
 This coincides with the implementation of several actions aimed at reducing gender inequality, under UCD's Gender Equality Action Plan which has been in place since 2017.
 The Gender Equality Action Plan has a wide range of initiatives supporting the achievement of gender equality across all aspects of an employee's life cycle from the initial recruitment process right through to when a person leaves the institution.
-Whilst these initiatives have helped to reduce the GPG, we recognise that we need to continue to reduce the GPG further. - The employee category with the largest GPG is Professional and Support.
-This area has a greater proportion of women than men, though it is noted that there are a greater proportion of men occupying senior positions within professional and Support. - Part-time employees have the highest GPG.
+Whilst these initiatives have helped to reduce the GPG, we recognise that we need to continue to reduce the GPG further. - The employee category with the largest GPG (both mean and median and excluding hourly paid workers) is Professional and Support.
+This area has a greater proportion of women than men, though it is noted that there are a greater proportion of men occupying senior positions within professional and Support. - Part-time employees on permanent and temporary contracts have a higher GPG than permanent and temporary employees on full-time contracts.
 There are more women than men on part time contracts within the University.
 In addition, professional and support roles make up the largest cohort of part time positions in UCD.
 These tend to be lower grade administrative roles and are occupied primarily by women.
 However, more part time senior grades are dominated by men.
-For example, in 2022 snapshot data there were 11 full professors on part-time contacts, 3 of whom were women.